Indianapolis Colts vs. Houston Texans NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Against the spread, Houston is 3-2-0 this season.

-- This season, the Texans have one against the spread win in two games as an underdog of 10 points or more.
+- This season, the Texans have one ATS win in two games as an underdog of 10 points or more.

 - Houston's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).